Staff & Board

 Board Member

 Zach Brown is a Bozeman High and University of Montana graduate.
-He lives in Bozeman with his wife, Alice Buckley, and their two dogs.
-He serves in elected office as a Gallatin County Commissioner, and Alice serves in the Montana House of Representatives.
+He lives in Bozeman with his two dogs.
+He serves in elected office as a full time Gallatin County Commissioner.
 Prior to Zach’s election as a County Commissioner, he served three terms in the Montana House of Representatives and worked for various community NGO’s, including One Montana, the Human Resource Development Council, and the Montana Nonprofit Association.

 Darrell Ehrlick